Hull and Selby Railway: Operations and management (1840–45)

 At that time the Hull and Selby Company was promoting a branch line from Hull to Bridlington, which had potential to conflict with or complement George Hudson's proposed line south from Scarborough to Bridlington.
 Hudson had also taken over the intermediate line, the Leeds and Selby Railway (in 1840), and had begun to operate shipping from Selby to Hull in competition.

 These developments, the concerns of the Hull shareholders, and Hudson's desire to avoid strong competition from a rival company led to informal discussion on amalgamation between the two parties.
-An offer to amalgamate the Hull and Selby, York and North Midland Railway (Y&NMR), together with the Wakefield, Pontefract and Goole Railway, and the Leeds and West Riding Junction Railway was made and met with favour with some shareholders.
+An offer to amalgamate the Hull and Selby, York and North Midland Railway (Y&NMR), together with the Wakefield, Pontefract and Goole Railway, and the Leeds and West Riding Junction Railway (Note: A 'Leeds and West Riding Junction Railway Bill' was before Parliament in 1845, but was rejected at committee stage.) was made and met with favour with some shareholders.
 Shortly before a shareholder's meeting called to discuss the merger Hudson and the activist shareholders met unofficially and the terms of a lease of the line to Hudson's Y&NMR were communicated.
 In May 1845, the shareholders, having already voted against amalgamation with the M&LR, voted at a special meeting to lease the company in perpetuity to the Y&NMR; in conflict with the board who were seeking for the company to remain independent.
 The offer of a lease was immediately validated by the Y&NMR.
-The lease arrangement between the two companies included a guaranteed return equivalating to 10% of the share capital, and allowed the Y&NMR to acquire the entire company after 5 years lease at a rate of £112.10s for every £50 share.
+The lease arrangement between the two companies included a guaranteed return equivalating to 10% of the share capital, and allowed the Y&NMR to acquire the entire company after five years lease at a rate of £112.10s for every £50 share.

-Authorisation for the 31 mi Hull and Selby Railway (Bridlington branch) was obtained from Parliament, and came into effect on 29 June 1845 on the same day as the authorisation of the Y&NMR's Scarborough branch to Bridlington.
+Authorisation for the 31 mi Bridlington branch of the Hull and Selby Railway was obtained in the Hull and Selby Railway (Bridlington Branch) Act 1845 (8 & 9 Vict. c. li), and came into effect on 29 June 1845 on the same day as the authorisation of the Y&NMR's Scarborough branch to Bridlington.
 The lease of the Hull and Selby to the Y&NMR came into effect on the 1 July.